fenago/kafka-advanced/lab_guides/md/Lab_7-1.md

-1. Run the first instance of the [Kafka Connect Datagen](https://www.confluent.io/hub/confluentinc/kafka-connect-datagen/) connector to produce Kafka data to the `pageviews`{.docutils .literal .notranslate} topic in AVRO format.
+1. Run the first instance of the [Kafka Connect Datagen](https://www.confluent.io/hub/confluentinc/kafka-connect-datagen/) connector to produce Kafka data to the `pageviews` topic in AVRO format.

     1. In the navigation bar, click **Connect**.